sandorjozsef/STAR/README.md

 # Mentions

- - For the development I used Visual Studio.
+ - For the development I used VS Code (https://code.visualstudio.com/docs/languages/julia).
+ -
  - To activate environment :

  ]